Dutch

 Guillaume Etter (Groningen) The preconfigured brain: How internal hippocampal sequences organize adult learning and memory (15')

-Freyja Ólafsdóttir (Nijmegen) What can development teach us about the hippocampal neuronal code for memory?
+Freyja Ólafsdóttir (Nijmegen) What can development tell us about the neuronal underpinnings of spatial memory?
 (15')

 Suzanne van der Veldt (Groningen) Neuromodulatory tuning of hippocampal activity shapes defensive behavior (15')